Plantar Fasciitis In Only One Foot

 Q: Are there any alternative therapies for plantar fasciitis?

 A: Some people find relief with alternative therapies such as acupuncture, massage, and yoga.
-However, it's essential to consult with a healthcare professional before trying any new treatments.
+That said, it's essential to consult with a healthcare professional before trying any new treatments.

 Q: What type of shoes should I wear if I have plantar fasciitis?